urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

   report = FALSE  # to output without ordering and history report )
 ```
 By looking at the output we can see the `format_y()` function breaks each week, or occasion, into a new dimension.
-We can call on certain aspects of the dimension to view our data.
+We can call on certain aspects of the array to view our data.

 ```R
 # view the first week or occasion